The 7 Best Bitcoin Wallets of 2019

 This wallet offers some protections against lost passwords and lost devices, but you should learn from other’s sad lessons and make sure that never, ever happens.
 The entire point of this digital Bitcoin wallet is to keep others from stealing your Bitcoin, so you can assume the recovery process is not necessarily an easy one.

-Electrum is a software wallet, which means your Bitcoin is stored in a set of files on your laptop or desktop computer.
-It is currently available for Windows, Mac OS X, Linux and Android.
-Electrum can work with some physical wallets and has some flexibility compared to just using a hardware wallet like the Trezor.
+Electrum is a software wallet, which means your Bitcoin is stored in a set of encrypted files on your laptop or desktop computer.
+It is currently available for Windows, Mac OS X, Linux, Python, and Android.
+Electrum can work with some physical wallets and has some flexibility compared to just using a hardware wallet like Trezor.

 The big benefit is that you can quickly get up and running and store your Bitcoin on your own computer.
 But if that computer crashes, is lost in a house fire, or ends up hacked or corrupted, you could lose your coins.
 The app does support a recovery process and allows you to create a physical “cold storage” with a printed or handwritten set of keys.

 Blockchain is the technology that allows Bitcoin and other digital currencies to exist.
 Expect to hear more about Blockchain far beyond the digital currency world.
-Blockchain.info is similar to Coinbase in that it is an online wallet, but you can’t buy or sell directly through Blockchain, which means your Bitcoin storage is separate from your Bitcoin marketplace.
+The Blockchain wallet is similar to Coinbase in that it is an online wallet and you can buy and sell directly through the platform in more than 35 countries.

-Exodus is a software wallet like Electrum, but much more beautiful and more intuitive to use.
+Exodus is a software wallet like Electrum, but much more beautiful and intuitive to use.
 It offers similar benefits for security but looks a lot different.
-The desktop only wallet turns your digital currencies, Bitcoin and many others, into a portfolio with graphs and charts.
-You can exchange coins through the app with ShapeShift exchange integration in addition to storage.
+The desktop-only, Trezor-integrated wallet turns your digital currencies, Bitcoin and many others, into a portfolio with graphs and charts.
+You can exchange and store coins right in the app, too.

 There is no account setup, so your currency and wallet are just for you.
-Be careful with that computer!
-Exodus includes private key encryption and other useful security tools.
+Be careful with that computer, but also know that Exodus includes private key encryption and other useful security tools.
 Thanks to the portfolio and graphic views, it is great for anyone with a background in investing who wants to jump to digital currency.

 Mycelium is a mobile-only Bitcoin wallet, with Android and iPhone versions available.
 Mycelium is known for being a bit more complicated to use than some other Bitcoin wallets.
 But advanced users should be just fine navigating the experience.

-There is no Web or desktop interface but as many people now use their phone as their primary computer, that may not be a reason to be scared off from trying it out.
-It is very secure, allows for anonymity and keeps your Bitcoin in your pocket or bag pretty much everywhere you go.
+There is no desktop interface, but Mycelium boasts "bank-grade security" for its mobile app, which has integrations from third parties such as Trezor.
+It also allows for anonymity and keeps your Bitcoin in your pocket or bag pretty much everywhere you go.